Totems are physical items that can help you lucid dream, by helping you realize if you’re dreaming or not.

 How to perform the TILD technique

-To perform the TILD technique, you need to pick an item.
+To have lucid dreams using the totem technique, you need to pick an item to use as your totem.

 We’ll give you a list of totem ideas soon, but for now let’s just assume you’ve chosen something simple like a poker chip.